FraAlle/Frontpage/README.md

 project idea:
--making an app on windows that store ur pass using not reversable passwords, just open an CMD where u insert the username/ID or the service and the password comes out
+-making an app on windows that store ur pass using MD-5, just open an CMD where u insert the username/ID or the service and the password comes out